Credits to Poly Haven for tree, stone, and iron textures.

 From February 2024 to April 2024, I had the chance to take a technical art course through ELVTR - I had heard that the tech art role required some proficiency in Python programming, in addition to art sensibilities in the case of shaders and VFX.

 Before taking the course, I was acquainted with Python, but not within the context of games.
-And, I had not yet tried PyQt/Qt for Python.
+And, I was unfamiliar with PyQt/Qt for Python.

 Batch Renamer Utility

-A few weeks into the coursework (from late February to early March), I was given a task - I was to implement a batch renamer utility, firstly as a command line script, and later on as a PyQt6 application built on top of the previous script.
+A few weeks into the coursework, I was to implement a batch renamer utility - firstly as a command line script, and later on as a PyQt6 application built on top of the previous script.

 The Dilemma

-At the time of taking the course, the utility was expected to do at least the following per rename operation:
+The utility was to do at least the following per rename operation:

 1. Get a valid filepath to the current folder